ChrisMantelos/ai-study-buddy/README.md

 Confirmed working: input validation (empty notes rejected, question count capped at 10), missing API key handled cleanly, invalid API key handled cleanly with no crash.
-The notes library and topic-based retrieval (`/notes`, `/generate-quiz-from-topic`) were also tested directly: adding documents, listing them, searching with a matching topic (correctly reaches the AI call and stops cleanly without a key), and searching with an unrelated topic (correctly returns a 404 with no relevant chunks found).
+The notes library and topic-based retrieval (`/notes`, `/generate-quiz-from-topic`) were tested on two separate machines.
+During that testing, a real bug was found and fixed: BM25 scoring returns negative/zero scores for terms that appear in a very small library (a known edge case with tiny corpora), which caused valid matches to be filtered out.
+The fix falls back to keyword-overlap matching when no positive BM25 scores are found.
+After the fix: adding documents, listing them, searching with a matching topic (correctly reaches the AI call and stops cleanly without a key), and searching with an unrelated topic (correctly returns a 404) all work as expected.
 The success path (a valid key producing a real quiz, from either endpoint) was not run, since that requires a real key - confirm that once yourself.

 Frontend: written but not run against the Flutter SDK, since it is not available in the environment this was built in.
 The code has been checked